dotnet/razor/docs/CollectionBestPractices.md

 - Always be aware of the memory layout, features, and performance characteristics of the data structure you are using.
-- If you have an implementation question for a .NET collection type, check out the source code using the [.NET Source Browser](https://source.dot.net/)for modern .NET, or the [.NET Framework Reference Source](https://referencesource.microsoft.com/).
+- If you have an implementation question for a .NET collection type, check out the source code using the [.NET Source Browser](https://source.dot.net/) for modern .NET, or the [.NET Framework Reference Source](https://referencesource.microsoft.com/).
 And of course, the .NET runtime repo is available at [dotnet/runtime](https://github.com/dotnet/runtime).
 - Several reflection-based tools exist for exploring .NET assemblies, such as